Governors Information

 Tracey Potter

-My name is Tracey Potter and I have lived in Bassingbourn for 15 months, in fact I live in the old schoolhouses adjacent to the school.
-As a newcomer to the village, I am keen to get involved in village life and have recently become a Parish Councillor in Bassingbourn.
-I am currently employed as a Bank Director in London with a commitment to attend the office once a week.
-The Bank actively encourages us to volunteer within our communities and offer us time off work to support this.
+My name is Tracey Potter and I have lived in Bassingbourn for a few years, in fact I live in the old schoolhouses adjacent to the school.
+Upon moving into the village, I was keen to get involved in village life and started by becoming a Parish Councillor in Bassingbourn.
+I represent the village on the Patients Liaison Group for the Bassingbourn and Ashwell surgery.
+I am also a Trustee of the Mobile Warden Scheme that operates in Bassingbourn, Litlington and the Mordens.
+I am employed full-time for a Financial Services organisation based in London with a commitment to attend the office once a fortnight.
+My employer actively encourages us to volunteer within our communities and offer us time off work to support this.
 Whilst working for a previous employer I was a school governor at a school based in Tower Hamlets, which I found very rewarding despite the challenge of being a multi-national school.
 As a grand-mother and an aunt to young children I am still actively involved in their school lives which I enjoy.
-Should I be successful in becoming a school governor I would look forward to supporting the school, staff and pupils in the future.

 Andrew Ives